From our Free Quilt Block Patterns Library

 If you can turn your mat, excellent.
 If you can walk around your cutting table, even better.
 If you must move your patches to turn them, just be careful lining them back up again before cutting in half again.

 After this second cut, you now have four pairs of sewn #5/#6 squares that are equal to the Mid Point Measurement.
-(For the 6" sample, there were four 2-1/8" squares.)
+(For the 6" sample that means four 2-1/8" squares.)

 Cut each in half between the two diagonal lines of stitching to create 8 half square triangle units.